-- Ensure all NJTPA activities follow the Title VI Implementation Plan and monitor the implementation of the program and any related compliance issues. - Ensure the collection of data related to this Title VI Implementation Plan, including statistical data (e.g., race, color, gender, age, disability, and language proficiency) for use in planning and monitoring by NJTPA, its subregions, TMAs, consultants, and the public. - Ensure that Title VI Implementation Plan information is disseminated to NJTPA staff and member agencies, as well as participants in the metropolitan transportation planning process and the public. - Ensure the inclusion of the Title VI Policy Statement in contracts and organizational materials, products and reports, and that Title VI Implementation Plan policies, provisions, and related requirements are provided, as applicable, to consultants, vendors or other parties under direct contract with the NJTPA via the New Jersey Department of Transportation (NJDOT) as administrative host. - Identify, investigate, and address discrimination when found to exist relating to the NJTPA's metropolitan transportation planning process.
+- Ensure all NJTPA activities follow the Title VI Implementation Plan and monitor the implementation of the program and any related compliance issues. - Ensure the collection of data related to this Title VI Implementation Plan, including statistical data (e.g., race, color, gender, age, disability, and language proficiency) for use in planning and monitoring by NJTPA, its subregions, TMAs, consultants, and the public.

-- Monitor federal and state laws, rules, regulations, guidelines, and other resource information pertaining to NJTPA's Title VI Implementation Plan. - Maintain a list of interpretation or translation service providers, including MPO staff. - Assess communication strategies and address additional language needs as they arise. - Prepare annual reports summarizing all of NJTPA's Title VI activities, accomplishments, and complaints. - Periodically review the NJTPA's Title VI program to assess whether administrative procedures are effective, staffing is appropriate, and adequate resources are available to ensure compliance. - Review important issues related to non-discrimination with the Executive Director, as needed. - Coordinate with appropriate federal, state, and regional entities to periodically provide NJTPA's employees with training opportunities regarding non-discrimination.
+- Ensure that Title VI Implementation Plan information is disseminated to NJTPA staff and member agencies, as well as participants in the metropolitan transportation planning process and the public. - Ensure the inclusion of the Title VI Policy Statement in contracts and organizational materials, products and reports, and ensure that Title VI Implementation Plan policies, provisions, and related requirements are provided, as applicable, to consultants, vendors or other parties under direct contract with the NJTPA. - Identify, investigate, and address discrimination when found to exist relating to the NJTPA's metropolitan transportation planning process. - Monitor federal and state laws, rules, regulations, guidelines, and other relevant information pertaining to NJTPA's Title VI Implementation Plan. - Ensure that the NJTPA maintains a list of interpretation or translation service providers, including MPO staff. - Ensure that additional language and communication needs are addressed as they arise. - Prepare annual reports summarizing all NJTPA Title VI activities, accomplishments, and complaints. - Periodically review the NJTPA's Title VI program to assess whether administrative procedures are effective, staffing is appropriate, and adequate resources are available to ensure compliance. - Review important issues related to non-discrimination with the Executive Director, as needed. - Coordinate with appropriate federal, state, and regional entities to periodically provide NJTPA's employees with training opportunities regarding non-discrimination.

-The NJTPA will ensure that the metropolitan transportation planning process and its products and processes, including contracts, comply with this Title VI program.
-Routine compliance discussions will be held with the NJTPA's member agencies as part of annual program audits, and the member agencies will be encouraged to participate in related training, presentations, conferences, and webinars sponsored by NJDOT and/or FHWA and FTA.
+The NJTPA will ensure that the metropolitan transportation planning process and its products, including contracts, comply with this Title VI program.
+Routine compliance discussions will be held with the NJTPA's partner agencies as part of annual program pre-award desk audits (see Section 3.3 Subrecipient Monitoring), and the partner agencies will be encouraged to participate in related training, presentations, conferences, and webinars sponsored by NJDOT, FHWA or FTA.

-NJTPA's Title VI Coordinator is responsible for advising staff about available training in support of Title VI compliance.
-Information on related training, such as diversity and Equal Employment Opportunity (EEO)/Affirmative Action, is circulated and is also made available to the member agencies.
+The NJTPA's Title VI Coordinator is responsible for advising staff about available training in support of Title VI compliance.
+Information on related training, such as diversity and Equal Employment Opportunity (EEO)/Affirmative Action, is circulated and is also made available to the partner agencies.
 Materials received by the agency on training and educational opportunities will be made available to all staff members, including any training from NJDOT and federally funded training provided by agencies such as the National Highway Institute and National Transit Institute.